 If you have questions, PLEASE come see me and ask!
-I have scheduled office hours but you're welcome to come in at other times too, or come see me in the Learning Center.
+I have scheduled office hours but you're welcome to make an appointment to talk to me at other times.
 Study groups are encouraged!
 Many students find that working with classmates is the best way to learn and understand the material.
 Don't forget about the e-book and videos available on ALEKS.